-- Maintains and reviews a register of corporate business risks linking them to strategic business objectives and assigning ownership for each risk. - Requires an annual review of the risk management process, including a report to CLT, localised Risk Registers where necessary and quarterly reporting to the Audit and Governance Committee. - In the case of new or changing strategic risks, report to Audit and Governance Committee and/or Cabinet through the quarterly performance reporting process. - Requires each team / department to review their individual Risk Registers as and when required (but no less than quarterly).
+- Maintains and reviews a register of corporate business risks linking them to strategic business objectives and assigning ownership for each risk. - Requires an annual review of the risk management process, including a report to CLT, localised Risk Registers where necessary and quarterly reporting to the Audit and Governance Committee. - In the case of new or changing strategic risks, report to Audit and Governance Committee and/or Cabinet through the quarterly performance reporting process. - Requires each team / department to review their individual Risk Registers as and when required (but no less than quarterly) managed by the respective CLT member.